-Explore the links on the flyer below for more information on synchronous and asynchronous library instruction.
+Explore the links on the flyer below for more information on all modes of library instruction.

-When you're ready to request a class session or online support from a librarian, fill out the Online Support Request Form.
+When you're ready to request a class session or online support from a librarian, fill out the Library Instruction Form.
 The Instruction Librarian will contact you within 24-48 hours to confirm and discuss your needs:

 Our goals include:

 Assisting students with the research process using both online and print sources

 Developing students' critical thinking skills in selecting and evaluating information

 Emphasizing the value of information through academic integrity